JGalbss/tones/README.md

-ai music reccomendation webapp + whatever it grows into
+ai music recomendation webapp + whatever it grows into

 ## Getting Started